 Master of Science in Nutrition and Food Science – Dietetic Internship

 The Master of Science in Nutrition and Food Science is structured to provide knowledge and skills in human nutrition, principles of management and food science.
 This internship is designed to allow students to complete the requirements for the Dietetic Internship and a master's degree in one year.
-The 12-month program begins in January or June and comes to completion at graduation after three semesters (Spring, Fall, and Summer).
+The 12-month program begins in January or May/June and comes to completion at graduation after three semesters (Spring, Fall, and Summer).
 Upon completion of this Dietetic Internship (DI), students are eligible to take the Registration Examination to become a Registered Dietitian Nutritionist (RDN).
-The master's degree program is not required of dietetic interns, but interns are still required to complete 15 hours of graduate credit.
-To earn the M.S. degree, an intern would complete an additional 17 hours of credit.

 Student Learning Objectives

 - Evaluate emerging research for application in dietetics practice.

 - Design, implement and evaluate presentations to a target audience.